 Christ in the mouth of everyone who speaks of me,

 Christ in every eye that sees me,

 Christ in every ear that hears me.

 Through confession of the Oneness

 I’m on the pollen path.

 All beauty, all truth, leads to the One, the Godhead, the Divine Logos through Whom all things are made.
 Through nature, through poetry and art, Divinity speaks life to the human heart.

 “Question the beauty of the earth, question the beauty of the sea, question the beauty of the air distending and diffusing itself, question the beauty of the sky. . . question all these realities.
 All respond: “See, we are beautiful.”
 Their beauty is a profession.
 These beauties are subject to change.
 Who made them if not the Beautiful One who is not subject to change?”
 (St. Augustine.)

 Greeted by the Navajo and the ancient people of Ireland, the Holy Other flickers through firelight, shimmers in dew, whispers through the heart of blossoming.
-The Beautiful One came down and assumed human nature to weep tears of blood for flowers eternal, to tenderly touch the face of the humble pilgrim with knees pressed into the earth.
-So, with spirit ear pressed to the heart of Creation, the Source may be intimately known.
+The Beautiful One came down and assumed human nature to weep tears of blood for flowers eternal, to tenderly touch the face of the humble pilgrim with knees pressed into the earth, so that, with spirit ear pressed to the heart of Creation, the Source may be intimately known.
 Friend.
 Brother.
 Savior.